 With the COVID-19 pandemic sparking concerns over indoor air quality (IAQ), air quality improvements through air filters and air purifiers have become the focus of numerous facilities managers.
 High-quality air filtration is often a go-to method for viral mitigation within businesses of all sizes.

-When looking to upgrade your HVAC MERV filter or install a portable air purification system in your facility, you should look for key indicators such as the MERV rating and HEPA standards.
+When looking to upgrade your HVAC MERV filter or install a portable air purifier system in your facility, you should look for key indicators such as the MERV rating and HEPA standards.
 Read on to learn about air filters, their ratings, capabilities, and use cases for protecting your business against potential COVID-10 aerosol transmission.

 Air filters are vital components in heating, ventilation, air conditioning systems (HVAC), and portable air cleaners.
 In these systems, air filters help reduce and capture airborne contaminants and particulate matter (PM) as the air recirculates within the building.
 Below are the different types of primary and secondary filters these air filtration systems use.